 Other Activities: VFX

-Scanline VFX is a global visual effects studio with locations in Munich, Stuttgart, Los Angeles, Vancouver, Montreal, Seoul, and London.
-The company is led by President and Senior Visual Effects Supervisor Stephan Trojanksy.
+Scanline VFX is a global visual effects studio with locations in Munich, Stuttgart, Los Angeles, Vancouver, Montreal, Seoul and London.
+The company is led by President and Senior Visual Effects Supervisor Stephan Trojansky.

-Scanline is particularly noted for its creation of natural phenomena such as fire, smoke and water on disaster epics such as San Andreas, Independence Day: Resurgence, and 2012.
-Recent projects like Game of Thrones, Aquaman, The Meg, Ant‐Man and The Wasp, and Justice League also highlight Scanline’s character and creature work.
+Scanline is noted for its creation of natural phenomena such as fire, smoke and water on disaster epics such as San Andreas and Independence Day: Resurgence.
+Recent projects include Eternals, Shang-Chi and the Legend of the Ten Rings, and Free Guy for director Shawn Levy.
+Its work as lead vendor on Godzilla vs. Kong highlights Scanline’s increasing expansion into character and creature work.

 Founded in 1989 in Munich, Scanline established itself as an industry leader with the development of its proprietary fluid effects software, Flowline.
 Scanline was the sole developer of Flowline and in 2008, was the recipient of a Scientific and Technical Achievement Academy Award® for the software.

-In 2010, Scanline was nominated for an Academy Award® for Best Achievement in Visual Effects for its work on Clint Eastwood’s Hereafter, for which it was the sole visual effects vendor.
+Scanline was nominated for an Academy Award® for Best Achievement in Visual Effects in 2010 for its work on Clint Eastwood’s Hereafter, for which it was the sole visual effects vendor.
 The film’s signature sequence was a recreation of the 2004 Indian Ocean tsunami, which TIME Magazine called “the most exciting, expertly assembled flood scene in movie history.”
-In 2013, Scanline received a BAFTA nomination for its work on Iron Man 3 as well as a second Academy Award® nomination in 2015, for Captain America: The Winter Soldier.
+In 2013, Scanline received a BAFTA nomination for its work on Iron Man 3 and in 2015, a second Academy Award® nomination for Captain America: The Winter Soldier.

 Primary Activity: VFX